JorgeMunnozAguado/seq_nms_yolo/README.md

 ## Use Yolov2 without Seq-NMS

-In order to deactivate Seq-NMS post-processing add to the `python yolo_seqnms.py` execution `--nms 0` flag.
+In order to deactivate Seq-NMS post-processing add to the `python yolo_seqnms.py` execution `--seq_nms 0` flag.
+If we want to deactivate the NMS delating non relevant detections add to the execution `--nms 0` flag.

 ## Reference